Updated: Oct 1

 Starting a business can be a confusing process.
 There are several boxes to check at the State and Federal levels and it is hard to know where to start.
-In this post, we are going to boil down the process needed to incorporate your business to 8 simple steps.
+In this post, we are going to boil down the process needed to incorporate your business into 8 simple steps.
 During this process, legal review can be invaluable, and we always suggest that when in doubt, have an experienced healthcare attorney confirm the process or State regulations.

 Verify that you can start a healthcare business, and confirm what type of business (LLC, PLLC) it is that you need to start.
 The easiest and cheapest way to do this is by contacting your State's local board of medicine or board of nursing, whichever is applicable.